ppy/osu-wiki/wiki/Skinning/Sounds/en.md

 Notes:

-- Plays when pressing a keys for chat, search, edit, etc.
+- Plays when pressing a key for chat, search, edit, etc.

 ---